 The purpose of the Work & Travel USA Program is to allow foreign students to experience the American culture and way of living in America.

-With Malaysian Work & Travel USA program, you will be able to work in the USA for a season (usually around 3 months) during summer or winter.
+With Malaysian Work & Travel USA program, you will be able to work in the USA for a season (up to 3.5 months) during summer (25th May to 15th September) or winter (25th November to 15th March).
 After the work, you are legally allowed to travel around the country for one month before returning to your home country to continue your study or convocation.

 There are more than 70 companies partnered with CIEE (Council of International Educational Exchange) alone.
 And there are more organizations than just CIEE that provide the Work & Travel USA Program.